Randl/skypeopensource2/README.md

 2. Also, it contains MIRACL for RSA and big numbers multiply arithmetics.

 > MIRACL Cryptographic SDK: Multiprecision Integer and Rational Arithmetic Cryptographic Library is a C software library that is widely regarded by developers as the gold standard open source SDK for elliptic curve cryptography (ECC). http://miracl.com https://github.com/miracl/MIRACL

-For commercial usage and license send me an e-mail to skypeopensource@gmail.com

 ## Modules